 Two default Secure Folders (disabled for non-administrator end users).

 Sharing within the KSS environment is similar to sharing when Atakama is deployed without a KSS.
 User profiles with access to the Secure Folder locations must still be verified and then granted access by the administrator.
-Each Secure Folder must contain at least one additional non-KSS profile because the KSS does not support granting access to other profiles.
+The KSS does not support granting access to other profiles, so each Secure Folder must contain at least one additional non-KSS profile.

 KSS policies consist of a series or combination of rules and rule sets.
 A KSS policy is defined by a rule tree encoded in YAML (see example here).
 The rule tree is split into sections by request type.
 Each request type section contains one or more rule sets (the outer list) that define the approval behavior for that request type.
 If any of the rule sets evaluate to true, then the request is approved (i.e., the rule sets are OR-ed).

-Rules are simple conditions which are evaluated to either true or false.
+Rules are simple conditions evaluated to either true or false.
 Rules are the basic building blocks of policies.

-Atakama provides several rule plugins that are included with the KSS (full documentation here).
+The KSS includes several default rule plugins (full documentation here).

 Basic rule for approving requests based on file name or file path.